Table of Contents

 NK Cells and T Cells Share Some Features

-- Although NK cells share characteristics with T lymphocytes, they do not develop primarily in the thymus.
-The NK-cell populations of nude mice, which lack a thymus and have few or no T cells, are functioning.
-Unlike T and B cells, NK cells do not undergo receptor gene rearrangement.
-This is evidenced by the development of NK cells in mice in which the recombinase genes RAG-1 or RAG-2 have been deleted.
+- Development independent of the thymus and gene rearrangement: Unlike T cells, NK cells do not primarily develop in the thymus.
+NK cell populations can be found and function in nude mice that lack a thymus and have few or no T cells.
+Furthermore, NK cells do not undergo receptor gene rearrangement, which is a characteristic feature of T and B cells.
+This is demonstrated by the development of NK cells in mice lacking the recombinase genes RAG-1 or RAG-2.

 Structure of Natural Killer (NK) Cells